Alexandre Tombini

 Alexandre Antônio Tombini (born December 9, 1963) is a Brazilian economist.
-He was President of the Central Bank of Brazil until June 13, 2016, when he was replaced by Ilan Goldfajn.
+He was President of the Central Bank of Brazil until June 9, 2016, when he was replaced by Ilan Goldfajn.
 Since September 2019 he is Chief Representative for the Americas, based in Mexico City, of the Bank for International Settlements (BIS).

 Academic life

-Tombini graduated in Economics from the University of Brasilia (1984), and has a Ph.D. in Economics from the University of Illinois, Urbana-Champaign (1991).
+Tombini graduated in Economics from the University of Brasília (1984), and has a Ph.D. in Economics from the University of Illinois, Urbana-Champaign (1991).